marc-h-lambert/KL-control/README.md

 - $Q \in \mathcal{M}(2d \times 2d)$ is the matrix of the quadratic form associated with the transition state-cost
 - $R \in \mathcal{M}(m \times m)$ is the matrix of the quadratic form associated with the transition control cost (cost in energy)
 - $V_N \in \mathcal{M}(2d \times 2d)$ is the matrix of the quadratic form associated with the instantaneous final cost (or final Value).

-## python files
-The source of the KL controller for the inverted pendulum problem.

 \[1\]: ["Variational Dynamic Programming for Stochastic Optimal Control.
 Marc Lambert, Francis Bach, Silvère Bonnabel.Submitted to IEEE CDC 2024 "][0]
 [0]: https://arxiv.org/abs/ (To appear)